Michigan City Sioux Falls Billings EBR-1

 Our last flying day had some interesting challenges.
 The plane was at

-Marquette and our car was at Bridgeport, almost 800 miles apart by Great
+Marquette and our car was at Bridgeport, almost 800 miles away by Great

 Circle route.
 That's too far for a Grumman Tiger to go without a fuel stop,